 - Yu Liu, Matthew R. Squires, Curtis R. Taylor, Robert J. Walls, Craig A. Shue, "Account Lockouts: Characterizing and Preventing Account Denial-of-Service Attacks," Conference on Security and Privacy in Communication Networks (SecureComm), Oct.
 2019.

-[ Abstract ]To stymie password guessing attacks, many systems lock an account after a given number of failed authentication attempts, preventing access even if proper credentials are later provided.
+[ Abstract ] [ Full Paper ]To stymie password guessing attacks, many systems lock an account after a given number of failed authentication attempts, preventing access even if proper credentials are later provided.
 Combined with the proliferation of single sign-on providers, adversaries can use relatively few resources to launch large-scale application-level denial-of-service attacks against targeted user accounts by deliberately providing incorrect credentials across multiple authentication attempts.

 In this paper, we measure the extent to which this vulnerability exists in production systems.
 We focus on Microsoft services, which are used in many organizations, to identify exposed authentication points.
 We measure 2,066 organizations and found between 58% and 77% of organizations expose authentication portals that are vulnerable to account lockout attacks.
 Such attacks can be completely successful with only 13 KBytes/second of attack traffic.
 We then propose and evaluate a set of lockout bypass mechanisms for legitimate users.
 Our performance and security evaluation shows these solutions are effective while introducing little overhead to the network and systems.